 *Note: Custom colors at Long Windows are not available inside.
 White, tan, and woodgrains only.

 Another trend in window design is getting the look of wood in a more durable material.
 Similar to vinyl or laminate flooring in wood visuals, window frames are available in wood grain interior.
 This adds a rich sophistication and design intrigue to the room.

 From function to fashion, choose well-made, professionally installed windows that are right for you and your home.

-If you’re in the market for new windows, contact Long Windows at (800) 417-5664 or visit us online.
+If you’re in the market for new windows, contact Long Windows at (800) 417-5664 or request a windows estimate online.
 Set up a free assessment to learn how windows can not only be practical, but can beautify your home, too.

 Interested in a new Long Roof?

 See our special offers now.

 *Subject to credit approval.
 Interest is billed during the promotional period but all interest is waived if the purchase amount is paid in full within 12 months.
 There are no required minimum monthly payments during the promotional period.
 Financing for GreenSky® consumer loan programs is provided by federally insured, equal opportunity lender banks.
 NMLS #1416362